erling6232/imagedata/docs/CommandLine.rst

 image_statistics
 ---------------------

-Describe series shape, dtype, min, max and mean
+Describe series shape, dtype, min, max and mean.
+The input data can be a cohort of series, study and patients.
+The output will report on series parameters for each patient, study and series.

 timeline
 -------------